JoseJuan98/ml-regression-project-california-housing/README.md

 non-technical stakeholders.

 #TODO: move exper.constant to config.toml
+#TODO: use capitulo 10 from libro hands-on to make a better NN for this problem
 ----------------------------

 The aim of this project is to showcase my analytical, technical, and communicative skills as a Machine Learning (ML)